solid-world/solid-world-dao-contracts/test-router.md

 2.1.
 Call enable function setting _status 1 (RESERVEMANAGER) and manager wallet _address

 3. Create and Set Carbon Project as active in SCT Carbon Treasury
-* To set and active Carbon Project you need to call setCarbonProject function, passing isActive field as true.
+* To set and active Carbon Project you need to call createOrUpdateCarbonProject function, passing isActive field as true.
 3.1.
 Call setCarbonProject function sending CarbonProject struct:

 {